Table of Contents

 This 2nd re-downloading of data takes 24 to 48 hours depending on volume.
 If you sell millions, it will take longer to import than a seller who sells a hundred orders a month.

-You can now use the provided Gorilla Sheets functions.
+You can now use the provided Gorilla Agency functions.

 To check if the add-on has been correctly installed, open a new & empty Google Sheet.